 Overall, the production is a lot of fun.
 It is chaotic, full of colour and unexpected surprises.
 It is at these comedic and lively moments that Double Vision is at its best.
 Prepare for an overwhelming, multi-sensory experience that breaks through the genres of theatre and music.

-Double Vision runs until June 17th.
+Double Vision by Gagglebabble runs until June 17th.